edgeimpulse/fr101-webinar-repo/README.md

   -> local Qwen 0.5B / 500M operator note
 ```

-This repo deliberately avoids Maker Faire, OctoPrint, and spaghetti-detector content.
-It is focused on the FR101 industrial edge AI rightsizing demo.

 ## Recommended live path

 Use CPU `.eim` + local Qwen for the stable demo: